 The Perkins Training Center offers conferences, workshops, and other in-service training to parents and professionals who work with people who are blind, visualy impaired, deafblind, or have multiple disabilities with vision impairments.

-The Hilton/Perkins Program, funded by a generous grant from the Hilton Foundation, provides training, consultation, and technical expertise to help parents, teachers, and professional organizations understand and meet the educational and developmental needs of binary. com children with deafblindness or blindness with other disabilites, both domestically and internationally.
+The Hilton/Perkins Program, funded by a generous grant from the Hilton Foundation, provides training, consultation, and technical expertise to help parents, teachers, and professional organizations understand and meet the educational and developmental needs of crypto trading affiliate programs children with deafblindness or blindness with other disabilites, both domestically and internationally.
 Each year, a handful of educators from nations with few services for children who are deafblind, are invited to spend an intensive academic year on the Perkins campus as part of its Educational Leadership Program.

 Yet another way of bringing the expertise of Perkins? staff to many is through Perkins Publications, which produces books for educators, families, and children.